StillFantastic/Ethernaut-Event-Listener/README.md

 ```
 DB_URI=YOUR_MONGODB_URI
 ```
+2. run `npm install`
-2. run `init.js` to drop the old collections and create new ones
+3. run `init.js` to drop the old collections and create new ones
-3. run `server.js` to start listening event
+4. run `server.js` to start listening event